-Teachers and/or Teaching Assistants are on duty to ensure the safety of all students.
+Staff members are on duty to ensure the safety of all students.
 Disregarding playground rules may result in a discipline referral.

-- 1. Do not kick, throw or remove shredded mulch from under equipment.
-Do not run on the equipment area or jump off the equipment.
-No tag on the equipment. - 2.
-Fighting or profanity will not be tolerated, and could result in removal from school. - 3.
-Respect playground aides.
+- 1. Fighting or profanity will not be tolerated, and could result in removal from school. - 2.
+Respect staff members.
 They are on the playground for student safety and they must be obeyed.
-Individuals and/or crowds must disburse when directed to do so by authorized school personnel. - 4.
-Body contact is unacceptable. - 5.
-Remain in assigned areas during recess. - 6.
+Individuals and/or crowds must disburse when directed to do so by authorized school personnel. - 3.
+Body contact is unacceptable. - 4.
+Remain in assigned areas during recess. - 5.
 When the whistle is blown, line up immediately.
-Remain quiet in line and upon entering the building. - 7.
-Follow the rules for the playground equipment as given by playground aides. - 8.
-Chewing gum and spitting on the playground are unacceptable. - 9.
-Remove hats when entering the building. - 10.
-Permission must be granted from an aide before re-entering the building during recess. - 11.
-Always show good sportsmanship on the playground. - 12.
+Remain quiet in line and upon entering the building. - 6.
+Follow the rules for the playground activities as directed by playground staff. - 7.
+Chewing gum and spitting on the playground are unacceptable. - 8.
+Remove hats when entering the building. - 9.
+Permission must be granted from a staff member before re-entering the building during recess. - 10.
+Always show good sportsmanship on the playground. - 11.
 Remember to dress properly for the weather.
-Students will go outside whenever possible. - 13.
-Personal items should not be brought to school/sold/traded. - 14.
-Do not touch parked cars in the parking lot.
+Students will go outside whenever possible. - 12.
+Personal items should not be brought to school/sold/traded.